AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 This includes converting an Integer to an int and a Double to a double.

 The Java compiler applies unboxing when a wrapper class object is:
-i.
-Passed as a parameter to a method that expects a value of the corresponding primitive type. ii.
-Assigned to a variable of the corresponding primitive type.
+- Passed as a parameter to a method that expects a value of the corresponding primitive type.
+- Assigned to a variable of the corresponding primitive type.

 In the program below, which line of code contains an example of *autoboxing*?

 In the program below, which line of code contains an example of *unboxing*?

 ```java